comparethe/.github/profile/README.md

 Welcome 👋 to **CompareThe__ 🔍**

-An early stage experiment in ...

-**product information and evaluation based on facts and data ... by, with and for the community.
+An early stage experiment in ... **product information and evaluation based on facts and data ... by, with and for the community**.

 This an initiative of the [DataHub Data Collective](https://datahub.io/) and [Datopian](https://datopian.com).